Lecturer: John Merck

 Attendance policy: Attendance is not a direct factor in your grade, however poor lecture attendance is strongly correlated with poor overall performance.
 Exams will be based on lecture material and reading assignments.
 Posted web notes are intended as a synopsis of lecture material only.
 Readings reinforce lecture material, however lectures may depart significantly from readings.

 ELMS: This web site is your primary source of GEOL212 course material.
-Grade records and some ancillary materials are available, however, through ELMS.
+The following, are available through ELMS:

-Final grades: Your final letter grade will be based on the following elements:
+Final grades: Final letter grades will be based on the following elements.
+If we end up meeting in person, expect to see revisions:

-- Homework: (20%) Eleven assignments, each due the beginning of the week in which the material they cover will be addressed in lecture.
+- Homework: (15%) Ten assignments, each due the beginning of the week in which the material they cover will be addressed in lecture.
 The lowest score will be dropped.
-Because the purpose of these is to prepare you for the week's lecture material, late homework will not be accepted except in the most serious extenuating circumstances.
-Homework is due at the beginning of lecture each Monday and will only be accepted during the lecture meeting.
+Because the purpose of these is both to review previous material and to prepare you for the following two week's lecture material, late homework will not be accepted except in the most serious extenuating circumstances.

-- Final exam: (20%) A cumulative paper final exam is given during the final period.
-The final is closed-book and taken in person in the exam hall.
+- Final exam: (25%) A cumulative final exam is given during the final period.
+Details to be determined.

 Expectations: GEOL212 is an introductory course without college prerequisites, however it is expected that students will possess the standard knowledge expected of a high school graduate, including proficient comprehension of written and spoken English, and basic algebra and chemistry.

-Grade calculation: With diligent work it is possible for each student to attain an A in this class.
+Grade calculation: With diligent work it is possible for each student to receive an A in this class.
 Grading will be based on points gained from the examinations listed above, as follows:

 |100-97% = A+,||96-94% = A,||93-90% = A-,|